Snegovikufa/ProjectBuild/README.md

             ]
         }

- * Create <name>.sublime-workspace file in project root folder and edit like this :

-        {
+ After that don't foget to choose this Build System in Sublime Text 2.
+Of course you can use anyone standart Build System.

+ * Just save Sublime project in some root folder of your project «Project»->«Save Project As...».
+So automatically  "<name>.sublime-workspace" file must be created with json-content like this:

+        ...
-            "build-system" : "Your_build_system_name.sublime-build"
+            "build-system" : "Packages/User/AntBuildSystem.sublime-build"
-        }
+        ...

  * Press "Shift+F10" and select arguments for build.